 Portfolio Size and Psychological Comfort

-What is the difference in risk between an investor with a portfolio over $1M and one with 10K?
-In most cases, a smaller portfolio leads to less risk.
-Investors with smaller incomes will risk less because sometimes every penny counts.
+The difference in risk between an investor with a portfolio over $1M and one with 10K In most cases, is risk tolerance.
+Generally speaking when investing for smaller portfolio leads to less risk; however this is not always the case.
+Investors with smaller incomes will risk less because of less capital.
 On the other hand, wealthier investors can take more risks.

-When I worked for a financial institution, I had a questionnaire for clients who wanted to invest in mutual funds.
-Many questions addressed how much an investor could tolerate losing in a year.
-Many new and experienced investors can’t stand to see their portfolios losing value even if the funds aren’t necessary anytime soon.
+When I worked for a financial institution, we had a questionnaire for clients who wanted to invest in mutual funds ,stocks, bonds, or whatever investment vehicle being used.
+Many of the questions addressed how much an investor could tolerate losing in a set time frame.
+Many new and experienced investors cannot stand to see their portfolios losing value even if the funds are not necessary anytime soon.

 After the questionnaire, I could place my clients into their appropriate portfolios.
 Each had a different risk tolerance.
 In the next section, we will explore them.